-10.9.2 Electromagnetics Magnetic Field Model Structure Definition: EMMagneticFieldModel_t
+10.10.2 Electromagnetics Magnetic Field Model Structure Definition: EMMagnetic-FieldModel_t

 EMMagneticFieldModel_t describes the magnetic field model used for electromagnetic flows.
+The enumerated values for EMMagneticFieldModelType_t are a subset of the ModelType_t enumeration

 '''

 EMMagneticFieldModelType_t := Enumeration(

-Null,
+ModelTypeNull,

+ModelTypeUserDefined,

 Constant,

 Frozen,

-Interpolated,

-UserDefined ) ;
+Interpolated );

 EMMagneticFieldModel_t :=

 {

 List( Descriptor_t Descriptor1 ...
-DescriptorN ) ;
+DescriptorN );

 (o)

 EMMagneticFieldModelType_t EMMagneticFieldModelType ;

 (r)

 List( DataArray_t<DataType, 1, 1> DataArray1 ...
 DataArrayN ) ;

 (o)

 DataClass_t DataClass ;

 (o)

+(o)

 DimensionalUnits_t DimensionalUnits ;

-(o)

 List( UserDefinedData_t UserDefinedData1 ...
 UserDefinedDataN ) ;

 (o)

-};
+} ;

 '''

-- Default names for the Descriptor_t, DataArray_t, and UserDefinedData_t lists are as shown; users may choose other legitimate names.
+- 1. Default names for the Descriptor_t, DataArray_t, and UserDefinedData_t lists are as shown; users may choose other legitimate names.
 Legitimate names must be unique within a given instance of EMMagneticFieldModel_t and shall not include the names DataClass or DimensionalUnits. - 2.
 EMMagneticFieldModelType is the only required element.

 EMMagneticFieldModelType_t is an enumeration type describing the type of magnetic field model.
 DataArray_t data structures may be used to store data associated with the magnetic field model.
-Recommended data-name identifiers are listed in Table 11.
+Recommended data-name identifiers are listed in Table 16.

 DataClass defines the default for the class of data contained in the electric field model.
 For any data that is dimensional, DimensionalUnits may be used to describe the system of dimensional units employed.
-If present, these two entities take precedence of all corresponding entities at higher levels of the hierarchy, following the standard precedence rules.
+If present, these two entities take precedence over all corresponding entities at higher levels of the hierarchy, following the standard precedence rules.